-Ensure the environment and equipment are as clean and well maintained as possible - this gives the impression of the vehicle as a professional workplace.
+Ensure the environment and equipment are as clean and well maintained as possible - this endorses the fact that the vehicle as a professional workplace.
 This will also encourage the workers to take pride in the vehicles and will influence the amount of care taken when loading.

-Depot yard and operating locations generating more vehicle damage claims should be surveyed and an analysis of the nature of these collisions and contributing factors should be undertaken.
-Factors to consider include: time, type of manoeuvre, situational factors (e.g., exceptional activity - such as during periods of disruption where workload is higher) and individual driver factors (e.g., length of service, time on shift and shift changeover) and known behavioural characteristics.
+Depot yards and operating locations generating more vehicle damage claims should be surveyed and an analysis of the nature of these collisions and contributing factors should be undertaken.
+Factors to consider include time, type of manoeuvre, situational factors (e.g., exceptional activity - such as during periods of disruption where workloads are higher) and individual driver factors (e.g., length of service, time on shift and shift changeover) and known behavioural characteristics.

-Employers should ensure drivers are provided with sufficient information on remaining comfortable in the driver's seat to reduce strain and possible injury.
+Employers should ensure drivers are provided with sufficient information on remaining comfortable in the driver's seat to reduce strain and injury.
 Vehicle mirrors should be properly configured and adjusted for yard manoeuvres.
 The drivers need to be suitably trained to set their mirrors correctly to reduce neck craning and stretching to see.
-Audio and vision based proximity sensors and reversing cameras to reduce collisions at the depot are effective control measures to put in place.
+Audio and vision-based proximity sensors and reversing cameras to reduce collisions at the depot are effective control measures to put in place.
+If any defects to the vehicle or equipment provided are identified by drivers or crew members, then they should be encouraged to report the defect without delay.